National cloud deployments

 - Microsoft Cloud Germany

-- Azure and Office 365 operated by 21Vianet in China
+- Azure and Microsoft 365 operated by 21Vianet in China

 Each national cloud environment is unique and different than the Microsoft global environment.
 It is important to be aware of some of these key differences when you develop applications for national cloud environments; for example, registering applications, acquiring tokens, and calling the Microsoft Graph API can be different.